What is the Learning Partners program?

 Please consider the following:

-Each student who is enrolled at Louisburg College was accepted under the same set of admissions standards.
-And, in order to graduate from Louisburg College, all students must successfully complete the same number of classes (depending on your degree path).
+Louisburg College accepts all students under the same set of admissions standards.
+To graduate from Louisburg College all students must complete the same number of classes in their respective degree path.

 Our professors are glad to work with students to discuss their learning differences.
-They respect students who are willing to go above and beyond to ensure they are doing their absolute best in college.
-Professors have learned that these students tend to be hard workers who take their courses seriously and are just as likely – if not more so – to excel as compared to their classmates who have not requested accommodations.
+They respect students who are willing to endeavor to ensure they are doing their absolute best in college.
+Professors have learned that these students tend to be hard workers who take their courses seriously and are just as likely – if not more so – to excel as their classmates who have not requested accommodations."

 I want to start college without receiving any accommodations to see if I can make it on my own.
 If I change my mind, can I request accommodations at any time during the semester?